nanvel/cipher-bt/docs/tutorial.md

+---
+description: Here we step-by-step test an MACD strategy with stop loss based on ATR and 2 stages take profit.
+---

 # Tutorial

 Here we step-by-step test an MACD strategy with stop loss based on ATR and 2 stages take profit.